The Scorch Trials

-The Scorch Trials is a 2010 young adult post-apocalyptic dystopian science fiction novel written by American author James Dashner and the second book, fourth chronologically, in The Maze Runner series.
+The Scorch Trials is a 2010 young adult post-apocalyptic dystopian science fiction novel written by American author James Dashner, the second book, fourth chronologically, in The Maze Runner series.
 The novel was published on 18 September 2010 by Delacorte Press.
 It follows The Maze Runner, and is followed by The Death Cure.
 A film adaptation was released on 18 September 2015 by 20th Century Fox.

 Plot

 Thomas is sleeping in the dormitory with the other teenagers, known as the Gladers, who escaped from the Maze in the previous book and had been brought by a group of rescuers.
 Thomas is woken by a telepathic communication with Teresa, the only girl from the Glade, who is afraid.

 As Thomas wakes up, he finds that the facility is being attacked by Cranks, aggressive zombie-like people that have been infected by a plague known as the Flare.
 The disease attacks the brain and causes victims to lose their humanity, rendering them violent and insane creatures.
 Cranks were normal citizens before the Flare, when they became crazed zombie-like killers.

 Thomas and the others escape into the facility's common area and discover that their rescuers are dead.
 They also find that Teresa is missing from her room, and in her place is a boy, Aris Jones.
 Aris explains he escaped from a similar Maze experiment, Group B, in which he was the only male.
 The boys then discover tattoos on their necks that assign them specific roles and fates.
+Thomas is stunned by his tattoo as his fate was written as “to be killed by Group B” which makes him worry more.

 The Gladers re-enter the common area and find that the bodies of their rescuers have disappeared.
 Since nothing has changed, the Gladers almost die of starvation.
 Thomas takes a rest and after waking up, he finds Minho with an apple.
-They also find a scientist from WICKED, Janson.
-He is described by the boys as Rat Man because of his rat-like appearance, and he explains WICKED has been studying them to try to find a cure for the Flare.
+They meet a scientist from WICKED, described by the boys as 'Rat Man' because of his rat-like appearance, who explains WICKED has been studying them to try to find a cure for the Flare.
 He tells them they have been infected with the Flare and in two weeks must get through the Scorch, the most burned-out section of the Earth after the sun flares, to find a safe haven and get the cure.
 To get into the Scorch, the Gladers go through a Flat Trans, which is a type of portal that closes five minutes after the set hour.